ValentinaPy/valentinapy.github.io/_pages/about.md

 ### News
+* April 2024: Invited talk at the UMass NLP Seminar.
 * March 2024: Invited talk at the University of Edinburgh.
 * March 2024: Invited talk at Harvard.
 * March 2024: DAAD sponsored visit to the University of Saarbrücken, the Max Planck Institute for Software Systems and the University of Stuttgart.